gemoc/ale/live18.md

 16:00 - 18:00: **Discussions #2** (all)
 - Scenarios, and dynamic protocol for live modeling
-- Language development model and static/dynamic analysis
+- Language development model, and static/dynamic analysis

 ## Attending